sdgroeve/DeepVisionBenchmarks/README.md

 - `fashion_mnist`: Fashion-MNIST dataset

 ### 2. Local Datasets
-Use custom local datasets like DermMNIST:
+The framework provides a flexible base class for implementing custom local dataset loaders.
+You can create your own dataset module by inheriting from `LocalImageDataModule`.

+#### Using Existing Local Datasets

+Example configuration for DermMNIST:
 ```yaml
 dataset:
   type: "dermmnist"